Blackbraid

 You have a pretty unique story.
 What was life like before Blackbraid?

-Before I started Blackbraid, I was building houses — I was a carpenter.
-I lived out in the middle of nowhere, so this has been a major change for me.
+Before I started Blackbraid, I was building houses - I was a carpenter.
+I lived kind of out in the middle of nowhere, so it’s definitely a major change for me.
 The nearest city is two hours away, so being in cities every night is probably the biggest adjustment when we do big tours.
+That said, I’m playing my own music in front of hundreds of people every night, so I love it.
+It’s a stark contrast from my home life, though.
+When I’m home, I’m kind of a hermit.
+I don’t see or talk to anyone.

 What inspired the first project?